-If a key is lost or stolen, it is the responsibility of the Key Holder to immediately notify the LRSC Plant Services Director and the supervising Vice-President.
+If a key is lost or stolen, it is the responsibility of the Key Holder to immediately notify the LRSC Plant Services Director and their direct supervisor.
 Repeated loss of keys or failure of timely notification of loss may result in disciplinary action up to and including termination of employment.
 Failure to return keys upon termination of employment my result in a fine and/or theft of property charges.